Dairy cattle: Milk production levels

+Selective breeding has greatly changed the milk production rates of modern herds.
+Most dairy cows now produce much more milk than their young could need in a situation in the wild.
+While a cow in lactation in the 1800s might be able to "dry" if abandoned by humans, a 21st-century dairy cow would suffer a more severe health crisis if milking is neglected for too long.

-The dairy cow produces large amounts of milk in its lifetime.
-Production levels peak at around 40 to 60 days after calving.
+Dairy cow production levels peak at around 40 to 60 days after calving.
 Production declines steadily afterwards until milking is stopped at about 10 months.
 The cow is "dried off" for about sixty days before calving again.
 Within a 12 to 14-month inter-calving cycle, the milking period is about 305 days or 10 months long.
 Among many variables, certain breeds produce more milk than others within a range of around 6800 to 17000 kg of milk per year.

 The Holstein Friesian is the main breed of dairy cattle in Australia, and said to have the "world's highest" productivity, at 10000 L of milk per year.
 The average for a single dairy cow in the US in 2007 was 20,204 lb per year, excluding milk consumed by her calves, whereas the same average value for a single cow in Israel was reported in the Philippine press to be 12240 kg in 2009.
 High production cows are more difficult to breed at a two-year interval.
 Many farms take the view that 24 or even 36 month cycles are more appropriate for this type of cow.

 Dairy cows may continue to be economically productive for many lactation cycles.
 In theory a longevity of 10 lactations is possible.
-The chances of problems arising which may lead to a cow being culled are high, however; the average herd life of US Holstein is today fewer than 3 lactations.
-This requires more herd replacements to be reared or purchased.
-Over 90% of all cows are slaughtered for 4 main reasons:
+However, cows are usually culled earlier than this; the average herd life of a Holstein in the United States is fewer than 3 lactations.
+Cows are culled for the slaughter for a variety of reasons: